aleferna12/cellula-rs/README.md

 Monte Carlo sampling method used traditionally for CPM.
 In the near future, the main step function will be parallelized for an even larger speed-up (stay tuned).

 Features currently include:
+- Implementations of multiple boundary and neighborhood conditions (C).
+- Tracking cell neighbors and contact lengths (C).
 - Plotting API to display information about the simulation (C).
 - Real-time movie inspection of the simulation (C).
-- Implementations of multiple boundary and neighborhood conditions (C).
 - IO library to write data about the simulation in real time (C).
 - Reader to construct simulations from templates (M).
 - Robust backup system to restore simulations at the atomic scale (M).